c-laxx/HexedLoaderBase/README.md

 I probably won't update this often, I have a life.
 If someone else wants to update it just make a fork.

+This base uses Umbras VRChat Internal Base in combination with Hacker1234s World Button API